Polymer degradation: Degradation during recycling

 The act of recycling plastic degrades its polymer chains, usually as a result of thermal damage similar to that seen during initial processing.
 In some cases, this is turned into an advantage by intentionally and completely depolymerising the plastic back into its starting monomers, which can then be used to generate fresh, un-degraded plastic.
 In theory, this chemical (or feedstock) recycling offers infinite recyclability, but it is also more expensive and can have a higher carbon footprint because of its energy costs.
 Mechanical recycling, where the plastic is simply remelted and reformed, is more common, although this usually results in a lower-quality product.
 Alternatively, plastic may simply be burnt as a fuel in a waste-to-energy process.

 Remelting

 Thermoplastic polymers like polyolefins can be remelted and reformed into new items.
 This approach is referred to as mechanical recycling and is usually the simplest and most economical form of recovery.
-Post-consumer plastic will usually already bare a degree of degradation.
+Post-consumer plastic will usually already bear a degree of degradation.
 Another round of melt-processing will exacerbate this, with the result being that mechanically recycled plastic will usually have poorer mechanical properties than virgin plastic.
 Degradation can be enhanced by high concentrations of hydroperoxides, cross-contamination between different types of plastic and by additives present within the plastic.
 Technologies developed to enhance the biodegradation of plastic can also conflict with its recycling, with oxo-biodegradable additives, consisting of metallic salts of iron, magnesium, nickel, and cobalt, increasing the rate of thermal degradation.
 Depending on the polymer in question, an amount of virgin material may be added to maintain the quality of the product.